 As a Tier 4 Sponsor, the University is legally required to demonstrate that Tier 4 students are attending and engaging in their programme of study and that there are active procedures in place to identify and address any concerns.

-Tier 4 students are made aware, by the International Advising Team in the Registry, of the Tier 4 sponsor/student relationship including the sponsor’s legal responsibility to report to UKVI non-attendance and lack of engagement.
+Tier 4 students are made aware by the Compliance Team in Registry of the Tier 4 sponsor/student relationship including the sponsor’s legal responsibility to report to UKVI non-attendance and lack of engagement.
 Reporting a student to the UKVI is a serious step and can lead to the curtailment of the student’s Tier 4 visa and a requirement to leave the UK.

 It should be emphasised that these are additional requirements for Tier 4 students only and that the primary responsibility for monitoring attendance and identifying and responding to issues continues to rest with programme teams.